 Treatment Episode Data Sets (TEDS) are a compilation of demographic, substance use, mental health, clinical, legal, and socioeconomic characteristics of persons who are receiving publicly funded substance use and/or mental health services.
 State administrative data systems, claims, and encounter data are the primary data sources.
 The state role in submitting TEDS to the Substance Abuse and Mental Health Services Administration (SAMHSA) is critical, since TEDS is the only national data source for client-level information on persons who use substance use treatment services.
-TEDS also provide a mechanism for states to report treatment admissions and discharges of persons receiving mental health services.
-This reporting framework supports SAMHSA's initiative to build a national behavioral health data set accessible (with appropriate confidentiality protection) by the public; local, state, and federal policymakers; researchers; and many others for comparisons and trends on the characteristics of persons receiving substance use and/or mental health treatment services.
+TEDS also provide a mechanism for states to report treatment admissions and discharges of persons receiving mental health data set accessible (with appropriate confidentiality protection) by the public; local, state, and federal policymakers; researchers; and many others for comparisons and trends on the characteristics of persons receiving substance use and/or mental health treatment services.
 TEDS provides outcomes data in support of SAMHSA's program, performance measurement, and management goals.